esl/MongooseIM/doc/developers-guide/accumulators.md

 1. An accumulator is created when a stanza enters the server.
 2. An XML stanza is never passed around as a pure `exml:element()`.
 3. An accumulator is stripped when it is passed to a different context (e.g. another c2s process).
-4. If a process produces more stanzas to be routed, they must reuse original acc but with stanza replaced with `update_stanza/2`.
+4. If a process produces more stanzas to be routed, they must reuse the original acc but with the stanza replaced with `update_stanza/2`.

 ## Hooks

-Many of the MongooseIM functionalities are implemented in submodules which attach their handlers to hooks (this is covered in detail in ["Hooks and handlers"](Hooks-and-handlers.md).
+Many of the MongooseIM functionalities are implemented in submodules which attach their handlers to hooks (this is covered in detail in ["Hooks and handlers"](Hooks-and-handlers.md)).
 When it comes to the accumulators, the following rules apply:

 * If a hook is related to stanza processing and is executed with `run_fold`, a Mongoose accumulator should be provided.
 A hook handler may modify an accumulator in every permitted way (i.e. shouldn't directly modify acc fields, bypassing `mongoose_acc` API) and should return the execution result in the `hook:result` field.
 This is not enforced but should be followed by convention.